 The BW field indicates the maximum bandwidth supported by the STA for the transmission of SI2SR

-NDPs, SR2SI NDPs, and SR2SR NDPs.
+NDPs, SR2SI NDPs, and SR2SR NDPs during a Sensing measurement exchange (see 11.55.1.5 (Sensing measurement exchange)).
 The encoding of this field is given in Table 9-129j (BW field format).